AI2Phil/digame/docs/PRIORITIES.md

 ## 🟧 HIGH PRIORITIES

 These items represent significant features or enhancements that are crucial for platform completeness or user experience.

-*(Items are ordered based on perceived impact and dependency where applicable.
-AI-related items are grouped.)*

 1.  **Complete AI Logic for Remaining Services and Frontend UX**
     *   **Description**: Integrate OpenAI (or other provider) for services like `CommunicationStyleService`, `MeetingInsightsService`, `EmailAnalysisService`, `LanguageLearningService` which currently use mock backends.
 Crucially, improve frontend user experience for all AI interactions (loading states, error messages).